MCDevKit/cmcc-docs/json-templating-engine/array-functions/index.md

 has_children: true
 ---

-# Utility functions
+# Array functions

-Utility functions are related to manipulating scope data.
+Array functions are for getting information on and transforming arrays.